iterative/dvc.org/content/docs/command-reference/import-url.md

 - `--no-exec` - create `.dvc` file without actually downloading `url`.
 E.g. if the file or directory already exists, this can be used to skip the download.
-  The data hash is not calculated by this since only the metadata is saved into the `.dvc` file.
-You can use `dvc commit <out>.dvc` if you need the hashes in the new `.dvc` file (_this also updates the cache_).
+  The data hash is not calculated by this, only the metadata is saved into the `.dvc` file.
+You can use `dvc commit <out>.dvc` if you need the hashes in the new `.dvc` file and save existing data to the cache.

 - `-h`, `--help` - prints the usage/help message, and exit.